Flowminder/FlowKit/flowetl/deployment_example/README.md

     OPTIONS (schema_name 'events', table_name 'cdr');
 ```

-This one foreign data wrappers within `flowdb`: `sample_data_fdw` wraps the actual data itself and acts as the "source" in the ETL pipeline.
+This creates one foreign data wrapper within `flowdb`: `sample_data_fdw` wraps the actual data itself and acts as the "source" in the ETL pipeline.

 Let's verify that this was set up correctly, so that `flowdb` can now read data remotely from `ingestion_db`:
 ```